 - Conductive gel is then placed beneath the eyelid area to ensure even spreading of pulsed light during treatment. –

-- 5 – 6 IPL flashes are then applied safely beneath the eyelid area to stimulate the normal functioning of the meibomian glands.
+- 2 passes of IPL flashes are then applied safely beneath or above the eyelid area to stimulate the normal functioning of the meibomian glands.

-For best results, treatment should be applied on day 1, day 15, and day 45, and then subsequently as needed.
-Treatment may also be administered in conjunction with meibomian gland expression or other recommendations from your optometrist, including treatments you can do at home to ensure optimal results.
+For best results, the initial treatment protocol should be applied 2 weeks apart for 5 sessions, and then subsequently as needed.
+Treatments will also be administered in conjunction with meibomian gland expression.
+There will also be other recommendations from your optometrist, including treatments you can do at home to ensure optimal results.

-This session normally only takes around 10 minutes.
+This IPL session normally takes around 30 minutes.